telerik/winforms-docs/listview/drag-and-drop/drag-and-drop-from-another-control.md

 {{endregion}}

-1. In the RadListView.__DragDrop__ event handler you need to get the location of the mouse and convert it to a point that the __RadListView__ can use to get the target item underneath the mouse.
+2\.
+In the RadListView.__DragDrop__ event handler you need to get the location of the mouse and convert it to a point that the __RadListView__ can use to get the target item underneath the mouse.
 Afterwards, insert the dragged item at the specific position in the RadListView.__Items__ collection and remove it from the ListBox.
-We should reset the stored mouse down location as well.#_[C#] _
+We should reset the stored mouse down location as well.

 {{source=..\SamplesCS\ListView\DragDrop\DragDropFromAnotherControl.cs region=ListBoxToListViewDragDrop}}
 {{source=..\SamplesVB\ListView\DragDrop\DragDropFromAnotherControl.vb region=ListBoxToListViewDragDrop}}